red5pro/truetime-multiview/README.md

 By default, you can access a simple list of available streams from [https://yourred5pro.com/live/streams.jsp](https://yourred5pro.com/live/streams.jsp).
 You can simply provide that if you wish, or you can define which stream explicitly using the `<label>=<stream name>` key-value query params defined in the previous section.

+Likewise, if utilizing a Stream Manager, you can provide a `url` similar to [https://yourred5pro.com/streammanager/api/4.0/event/list](https://yourred5pro.com/streammanager/api/4.0/event/list) that will return a payload with acceptable structure.

 > If using the `url` query param, the application will make a recurring request every 5 seconds for an updated stream list.

 ## VOD Base URL